gangsthub/dynamic-imports-example/dynamic-imports.md

 I bet you are already familiar with the terms
 [**"code splitting"**](https://webpack.js.org/guides/code-splitting/) and **"lazy loading"**.
-Let's take the latter definition from
+Let's take the latter's definition from
 [Webpack's docs](https://webpack.js.org/guides/lazy-loading):

 > Lazy, or "on demand", loading is a great way to optimize your site or application.